dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

     *HydrologicScenarios* for some flow scenarios from these periods.

 3. The mean natural flow of low-flow sequences in the paleo reconstructed or recent observed periods (Figure 3).
-For example, a 5-year drought that started in 1580 AD had a reconstructed average flow of 9 maf per year.
+For example, the 5-year drought that started in 1580 AD had the lowest reconstructed 5-year average flow: 9 maf per year.

 4. Devise a time series of flows on your own or adapt values year-to-year as model time progresses.